TypicalMango/TypicalMango/README.md

 - 👋 Hi, I’m @TypicalMango
-- 👀 I’m interested in web development, data science, artificial intelligence and machine learning
+- 👀 I’m interested in data science, artificial intelligence and machine learning
-- 🌱 I’m currently learning ml, html, css
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me 8847561549

 <!---
 TypicalMango/TypicalMango is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.